Training

 Bespoke creation of resources, experiences and activities

 We can respond to your commissions, drawing on our team and wider network of artists, exhibition designers, educators and science communicators.
 We can produce, for example, artworks for display or for your collection, adapted found objects for handling sessions, written texts, digital projects, or learning resources.
-If you want a local artist / educator to work in a direct or participatory way, we can help brief and mentor them, so that they become part of the CMUK community.
+If you want a local artist/educator to work in a direct or participatory way, we can help brief and mentor them, so that they become part of the CMUK community.

 We offer unique training, valuable because of the complex nature of the Emergency, and the way it challenges everything we take for granted.
-Please get in touch on climatemuseumuk@gmail.com to discuss your needs, your budget and what we can offer.
+Please get in touch at climatemuseumuk@gmail.com to discuss your needs, your budget and what we can offer.

 “Many thanks for your excellent workshop on Friday – you really managed to get everyone talking and thinking about what might be achievable and I hope that we’ll have a good starting point from which things may be taken forward.”
 Yvette Shepherd, Museum Development Officer for Organisational Health, after a workshop on ‘What can museums & archives do about climate change?’, November 2019